wqian0/MyKuramoto/README.md

 # MyKuramoto

-Investigates how time-varying connectivity affects synchronization phenomena in networks of coupled oscillators with inertia.
+This project ivestigates how time-varying connectivity affects synchronization phenomena in networks of coupled

 Below is a phase space animation of 100 inertial oscillators undergoing a symmetric network rewiring pathway, yet behaving asymmetrically in time: